mpanighetti/dnd5e-rhythmancy/README.md

 # Rhythmancy: The Magic of Music

 **Rhythmancy** is a fundamental aspect of magic that is summoned through the performance of music.
-Though it is sometimes considered an independent school of magical study, Rhythmancy spells all align with various existing schools and can potentially be learned by any arcane practitioners — if they know where to look.
+Though it is sometimes considered an independent school of magical study, rhythmancy spells all align with various existing schools and can potentially be learned by any arcane practitioners — if they know where to look.

-This document includes a list of 5e class options, feats, spells, and magic items utilizing Rhythmancy.
+This document includes a list of class options, feats, spells, and magic items utilizing rhythmancy.

 ## Table of Contents